baguilar6174/bootstrap-landing-page/README.md

 # [Landing Page Boostrap 5]()

-This

-## Description

-This...
-Bootstrap 5 will be used to customize the site.
-Your users should be able to:
+This project presents a landing page built and customized with Boostrap 5.
+The users should be able to:

 - View the optimal layout for the site depending on their device's screen size